-Neither the Association of State Drinking Water Administrators, the National Rural Water Association, the U. S. Environmental Protection Agency, or the Drinking Water Academy, nor its contractor, The Cadmus Group, Inc., assume any liability resulting from the use or reliance upon any information, guidance, suggestions, conclusions, or opinions contained in this document.
+Neither the Association of State Drinking Water Administrators, the National Rural Water Association, the U. S. Environmental Protection Agency, or the Drinking Water Academy assume any liability resulting from the use or reliance upon any information, guidance, suggestions, conclusions, or opinions contained in this document.